venkyjntu-git/Fprofiler/README.md

 # Fprofiler
-LLVM Pass to get the Number of functions, Number of call sites, Number of Indirect Call sites in a Program
+LLVM Pass to get the Number of functions, Number of call sites, Number of Indirect Call sites, and locations of indirect call sites in a given C program